 Small Talk is a Bot level task that can be configured as per your Bot needs.
 When you create a new Bot, the Small Talk of group greetings is generated by default.

-Note that when you open the Small Talk Task in an existing Bot, you will be informed of the migration of Standard Responses of Greeting and general small talk type to the Small Talk feature.
+Note that when you open the Small Talk Task in an existing Bot, you will be informed of the migration of Standard Responses related to Greetings to the Small Talk feature.
 You can choose not to Proceed and continue with the Standard Responses.

 The following are the messages under Greetings group (these are the Standard Responses of Greeting and other categories that will be migrated to Small Talk once you choose to Proceed)